 Free (mostly) tutorials & resources

 Below are some locations on the internet which offer valuable information if you are interested in character animation.
-Currently, my emphasis is on After Effects because that is what I’m working with most at the time, there are useful resources below that can offer help for other applications as well..
+Although my emphasis is on After Effects because that is what I’m working with most at the time, there are useful resources below that can offer help for other applications as well..